pobocks/SubjectBrowse/README.md

 or an expandable hierarchical list of all subjects.
 These pages can be displayed in any page via a helper.

-It allows to transform subjects into links in item view too.

 Installation
 ------------